Here's How Your Trade HSBC Holdings plc (HSBC) Aggressively Right Now

 HSBC’s Market Performance

-HSBC stocks went up by 3.82% for the week, with a monthly drop of -1.27% and a quarterly performance of -8.70%, while its annual performance rate touched 35.77%.
-The volatility ratio for the week stands at 1.46% while the volatility levels for the past 30 days are set at 1.45% for HSBC Holdings plc.
-The simple moving average for the period of the last 20 days is 1.66% for HSBC stocks with a simple moving average of -7.97% for the last 200 days.
+HSBC stocks went up by 3.54% for the week, with a monthly jump of 1.01% and a quarterly performance of -6.67%, while its annual performance rate touched 34.67%.
+The volatility ratio for the week stands at 1.67% while the volatility levels for the past 30 days are set at 1.60% for HSBC Holdings plc.
+The simple moving average for the period of the last 20 days is 4.02% for HSBC stocks with a simple moving average of -6.05% for the last 200 days.

-Volatility was left at 1.45%, however, over the last 30 days, the volatility rate increased by 1.46%, as shares sank -0.38% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.59% lower at present.
+Volatility was left at 1.60%, however, over the last 30 days, the volatility rate increased by 1.67%, as shares surge +2.40% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.34% lower at present.

 Stock Fundamentals for HSBC